mhoffman/kmos/README.rst

 THANKS
 ######
-This project draws on several other great Python modules, which are in turn each free software and I would like to thank each of these project for making their code avalaible for everyone, namely:
+This project draws on several other great Python modules, which are in turn each free software and I would like to thank each of these projects for making their code avalaible for freely, namely:

 * `Python <http://www.python.org>`_
 * `ASE <https://wiki.fysik.dtu.dk/ase/>`_